By Anna Sophie » Home Decor » Choosing The Right Color Palette For A Relaxing Bedroom - In Depth Guide + 15 Paint Colors For Your Bedroom

 Playful bedroom featuring a bold paint color for the bedroom with pink floral pattern wallpaper, adding charm and personality to the space.
 A white ornate headboard with intricate detailing contrasts beautifully with the lively wall design.
 Crisp white bedding and a decorative cushion with textured heart and peace sign motifs complete the eclectic yet cozy look.

-Pink floral pattern wallpaper adds color and a gentle sense of romance to the room.
+A pink floral wallpaper adds color and a bit of romance without being over the top.

-You could pair it beautifully with simple white bedding, a light wood nightstand and a few fresh flowers to echo the design.
+It goes well with plain white bedding, a light wood nightstand and some fresh flowers to tie it in.

 13. Botanical Green With Gold Accents